Trarizon/Trarizon.Library/src/Trarizon.Library.Collections/README.md

 ﻿# Trarizon.Library.Collections

+Helpers for BCL Array, `Span` and collections.
+And more collections type.

+## List

 - namespace `AllocOpt`
     - `AllocOptList` : Value type list use pooled array as underlying array
 - namespace `Buffers`